cybercongress/go-cyber/docs/cyberd.md

 The scheme motivate developers to release earlier to be less diluted from holding CBD and honour validators if development is going slower than expected.

+Todo: Check inflation rate

 After Genesis starting inflation rate will become fixed at `4 200 000 CYB` per block.

 [Join](/docs/how_to_become_validator.md).

-Once we have validators we can think about million web3 agents.
+Once we have validators we can think about first million of web3 agents.

 ## Satoshi Lottery